 Top 10 Things Recruiters Look for in Resumes

 It is not a surprise that the name of your employer plays a critical role.
-If you have worked for Microsoft, Google, LinkedIn or Deloitte, you have higher chances of landing your target job compared to candidates that worked for less reputable companies.
-Some employers serve as brands on the labor market.
+If you have worked for Microsoft, Google, LinkedIn, or Deloitte, you have a higher chance of landing your target job compared to candidates that worked for less reputable companies.
+Some employers serve as brands in the labor market.
 It’s a fact.
 So if you have any reputable employer in your career, try to highlight its name in your resume.

 This paragraph is not about recruiters but about the software they use.
 Your resume will not make it to the recruiters’ table if you are negligent about keywords.
 Read the job description to find keywords your prospective employer is looking for and address each of them in your resume.

 Career and Educational Gaps

 Educational gaps do not matter as much as they did not so long ago.
 Today, many employers believe that they can teach - and sometimes it is even better to teach - a talented and aspiring leader.
 However, the absence of a college degree may be a hurdle to getting the position you want.
 At the same time, career gaps are more serious issues.
 Recruiters should have a clear understanding that you are willing to work hard to make up for the time you lost.